wp-plugins/may-the-force-be-with-you/readme.txt

 Contributors: sethradio
 Tags: admin, hello dolly
 Requires at least: 3.0
-Tested up to: 3.1
+Tested up to: 3.2.1
 Stable tag: trunk

-This plugin when activated will dislpay star wars quote on the administrator's dashboard == Description ==

 This plugin when activated will dislpay star wars quote on the administrator's dashboard.
+== Description ==

-This is based in the original hello dolly plugin by Matt Mullenwig.
+This plugin when activated will display a Star Wars quote on the administrator's dashboard.
+This is based in the original Hello Dolly plugin by Matt Mullenweg.
 By the way, Matt, do you mind?

 == Installation ==
 1. Upload `mtfbwy.php` to the `/wp-content/plugins/` directory